I won't just listen to your current struggles compassionately and with understanding.

 My qualifications and experience

 I received my counselling training at Keele University and hold a Post Graduate Diploma in Counselling Psychology – which is accredited by the British Association of Counselling and Psychotherapy (BACP).
-I am also a Registered Member of BACP.
+I am also an Accredited and Registered Member of BACP.

 My counselling experience has been gained in a variety of settings including the NHS as an employee counsellor, a large hospice with those experiencing grief and bereavement, a sexual violence and abuse service and as an alcohol / substance misuse counsellor.